Study smarter with Fiveable

 Tom Wesselmann

-• Great American Nude series combined painting with collage, integrating actual advertisements and products to blur the line between art and commercial display
+• Great American Nude series (begun 1961) combined painting with collage, integrating actual advertisements and real products (like working radios and clocks) to blur the line between art and commercial display

-• Female form in his work is deliberately flattened and stylized, critiquing how advertising objectifies women while also participating in that visual language
+• The female form in his work is deliberately flattened and stylized, critiquing how advertising objectifies women while also participating in that same visual language.
+This double-edged quality makes his work a rich subject for exam essays on Pop Art's relationship to gender.

 • Bold, simplified forms reflect both Abstract Expressionism's scale and Pop Art's commercial flatness, positioning his work at the intersection of both movements